monum/gsoc-ideas/index.md

 We give this project a **medium** level of difficulty.

-This project will require intermediate experience with data analysis packages, GIS, and building web service APIs with either Python or Ruby (we have had good experiences wih Flask for this task).
+This project will require intermediate experience with data analysis packages, GIS, and building web service APIs with either Python or Ruby (we have had good experiences with Flask for this task).

 The mentors for the project will include two Program Directors at the Mayor's Office of Urban Mechanics, including one who served as a Google Summer of Code mentor at Code for America in 2011.